Nah-Nova/GarageManager/README.md

 ## Project Structure 🏗️

+:warning: **Not a Finished Production System**: This project represents an MVP (Minimum Viable Product) created to demonstrate the implementation of concepts covered in web application lectures.
+It intentionally refrains from going beyond the instructed scope to avoid unnecessary complexity.
+Please note that this is not a fully polished or production-ready application but serves as a foundation for further development and learning.

 Here's an organized project structure to consider for your ASP.NET Core MVC application:

 1. **Project Root**: